wintercms/meta/l6-upgrade-notes.md

 }
 ```

 You then need to replace the contents of your project's `tests/` directory with the [`tests/` directory from the repository](https://github.com/octobercms/october/tree/wip/laravel-6/tests).

+For maxium compatibility you can also replace your `phpunit.xml` file with the [`phpunit.xml` file from the repository](https://github.com/octobercms/october/blob/wip/laravel-6/phpunit.xml)

 ## Plugin Unit Tests